zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 [TOC]
 # Introduction
 Cache Refresh (CR) was built by Gluu to pull user information from a backend customer Active Directory/[LDAP][ldap] Server.
-Cache refresh dynamically synchronizes user information from the backend data source of the customer to the Gluu Server in order to maximize performance.
+Cache Refresh dynamically synchronizes user information from the backend data source of the customer to the Gluu Server in order to maximize performance.
 This feature is sensitive in nature and any incorrect action may result